 Note: If the student must be left alone in any laboratory area for an extended period, please notify the Program Director to ensure proper supervision of the student.
 Students are also exempt from the “on call” rotation and other laboratory experiences outside of the regular working hours.

-As a specialty in the field of medical laboratory sciences, histotechnology involves the application of theoretical knowledge and practical techniques to the preparation of tissue samples for microscopic examination by pathologists.
+As a specialty in the clinical laboratory sciences profession, histotechnology comprises the application of theory and applied knowledge in preparing and testing surgical and biopsied tissue specimens for microscopic examination by pathologists.

 |Year||Graduation Rate||Placement Rate^||Pass Rate*|